dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-using-cable-android.md

 3. On the computer, look for a directory that has the name of your device.
 In that directory, find **Android Device\Phone\Android\data\com.microsoft.windowsintune.companyportal\files\**.

 4. Select the files, and attach them to an email.
-Send this email to your IT admin.
+Send this email to your company support.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).